-Products such as Manns Premier Door Oil, Osmo Door Oil (3060) and Fiddes Door Oil have been specially designed for use on veneered internal doors.
+Products such as Manns Premier Door Oil, Osmo Door Oil (3060) have been specially designed for use on veneered internal doors.
 It gives interior doors a tough, durable, clear, satin finish.
 Always check the door manufacturer's guidance before treating veneered doors as in some cases, it may invalidate the warranty of the door.

 In our opinion, wood oils are one of the best options for wooden interior doors.
 They nourish the wood and prevent the door from drying out therefore protecting the door from shrinkage, splitting and warping.
 An oil finish is also very easy to maintain and repair if it becomes dirty, scuffed or scratched.

 This can depend on the colour and type of finish that's desired.
 Wood stains such as Manns Classic Pine Stain are a great way to stain interior doors as they offer the widest range of colours and can often be intermixed (from the same product range) to achieve many thousands of wood tones and shades.
 Water-based and solvent-based liquid stains must be over-coated and sealed into the wood with a clear wood oil, varnish or wax.
 There are a wide range of pigmented or coloured wood oils, varnishes and waxes that both colour and seal the wood in one which are also ideal for interior doors.